CorradoLanera/gpteasyr/README.md

 str(res)
 #> List of 7
-#>  $ id                : chr "chatcmpl-9IqTC7CEErC0eZyGBfuCqAph0YROG"
+#>  $ id                : chr "chatcmpl-9JIqHdOGBZoInBaVbNejc2FuxeLRG"
 #>  $ object            : chr "chat.completion"
-#>  $ created           : int 1714278626
+#>  $ created           : int 1714387689
 #>  $ model             : chr "gpt-3.5-turbo-0125"
 #>  $ choices           :'data.frame':  1 obs. of  5 variables:
 #>   ..$ index          : int 0
 #>   ..$ logprobs       : logi NA
 #>   ..$ finish_reason  : chr "length"
 #>   ..$ message.role   : chr "assistant"
-#>   ..$ message.content: chr "Sure!
-The course was titled \"Advanced Topics in Neuroscience\" and it was a graduate-level seminar course that"| __truncated__
+#>   ..$ message.content: chr "Our professor recently taught a course on \"Ethics in Science and Technology.\" This course explored ethical is"| __truncated__
 #>  $ usage             :List of 3
 #>   ..$ prompt_tokens    : int 29
 #>   ..$ completion_tokens: int 100
 #>   ..$ total_tokens     : int 129
 #>  $ system_fingerprint: chr "fp_3b956da36b"
 get_content(res)
-#> [1] "Sure!
-The course was titled \"Advanced Topics in Neuroscience\" and it was a graduate-level seminar course that covered cutting-edge research in the field of neuroscience.
-Students delved into recent neuroscientific articles, discussed topics such as brain connectivity, neural circuit function, and the role of various neurotransmitters in behavior.
-The course concluded with each student giving a presentation on a specific topic of their choice, showcasing their understanding and ability to critically analyze research findings in the field.
-Many students found the course challenging and engaging"
+#> [1] "Our professor recently taught a course on \"Ethics in Science and Technology.\" This course explored ethical issues that arise in different domains of science and technology, examining case studies and debating ethical dilemmas.
+Students actively discussed topics such as responsible innovation, privacy concerns, diversity and inclusion in research, and ethical considerations in emerging technologies like artificial intelligence.
+Special guests were invited to share their perspective and engage in dialogues with students, creating a dynamic learning environment.
+Feedback was positive, and students appreciated the opportunity to deepen"
 get_tokens(res)
 #> [1] 129
 get_tokens(res, "prompt")